-For any month, Card series Finance Charge Amounts remaining after making the application described in the first eleven clauses of "-Application of Card Series Finance Charge Amounts" above will be available for allocation to other series of notes in Excess Finance Charge Sharing Group A. Such amounts, including excesses, if any, from other series of notes in Excess Finance Charge Sharing Group A and other series of investor certificates issued by the master trust, called shared excess Finance Charge Amounts, will be allocated to cover certain shortfalls in Finance Charge Amounts for the series of notes in Excess Finance Charge Sharing Group A, if any, which have not been covered out of Finance Charge Amounts allocable to such series.
+The Card series is included in Excess Finance Charge Sharing Group A. In addition to the Card series, COMET may issue other series that are included in Excess Finance Charge Sharing Group A. For any month, Card series Finance Charge Amounts remaining after making the application described in the first eleven clauses of "-Application of Card Series Finance Charge Amounts" above will be available for allocation to other series of notes in Excess Finance Charge Sharing Group A. Such amounts, including excesses, if any, from other series of notes in Excess Finance Charge Amounts, will be allocated to cover certain shortfalls in Finance Charge Amounts for the series of notes in Excess Finance Charge Sharing Group A, if any, which have not been covered out of Finance Charge Amounts allocable to such series.
 If these shortfalls exceed shared excess Finance Charge Amounts for any month, shared excess Finance Charge Amounts will be allocated pro rata among the applicable series of notes in Excess Finance Charge Sharing Group A based on the relative amounts of those shortfalls.
-To the extent that shared excess Finance Charge Amounts exceed those shortfalls, the balance will be treated as shared excess Finance Charge Amounts to be applied as follows:
+To the extent that shared excess Finance Charge Amounts to be applied as follows: